Build an outdoor pizza oven

 Pizza oven bricks

-There are many different types of pizza oven bricks available to make a pizza oven.
+There are many different types of pizza oven bricks available to make an outdoor pizza oven.
 In my pizza oven, I used red solid bricks for the oven dome.
-The floor was made of furnace bricks.
+The floor was made of paving bricks.
 Some people use brick clay pavers for the oven and floor.

 Red Solid Bricks

 Old Australian red solids bricks found around the organic farm were used on this build.
 Some are very soft and others very hard to cut with the fourteen-inch friction saw.
-We found soaking the pizza oven bricks in a bucket of water.
+We found soaking the pizza oven bricks in a bucket of water made cutting them much easier and less dusty.
 This reduced the amount of dust when cutting them and they were easier to cut too.

 Step 2.